 The Cost of a Million+ In Life Insurance

 Life insurance quotes for your million dollars plus policy will vary significantly based on your underwriting conditions which include your health and age.
 Your term length and policy type will be huge factors, too.

 Here are some quotes that can give you a ballpark idea.
 These quotes pertain to a male, non-tobacco user who is in excellent health as proven by a medical exam.

 |60 years old||$1,231.00||$1,640.00||$2,059.00|

 |80 years old||$14,138.00||$18,849.00||$23,560.00|

-The two exceptions for $4,000,000 of life insurance and $5,000,000 of life insurance is for the 80 year old, which is a guaranteed universal life quote, which had to be quoted since no companies offer 20 year term past age 75.
+The two exceptions for $4 million of life insurance and $5 million of life insurance is for the 80 year old, which is a guaranteed universal life quote, which had to be quoted since no companies offer 20 year term past age 75.

 |Ages||Maximum Amount Of Coverage|

 |18-30||35 times your gross (pre-tax) income|

 I mentioned the importance of good health above, but I didn’t include any details.